jerrytigerxu/AVT-SOSO/CIF-Automation/PAC.md

 - D. Deployment (1/20-24)
   - Change the recipient email address to CS
   - Do actual test runs
+  - Create training materials (final video demonstration of the whole process, document for the procedure)
-  - Facilitate making this procedure the "new way"
+  - Facilitate making this procedure the "new way" (train everyone involved)
+    - Have the original PDF workflow ready if that's what customers want to do (but don't promote it - always have the automated form be the default option)